(Quotations in this post are from the excellent article at the bottom of this page)

 Aaron Vinik, MD, Carolina Casellini, M.D., and MarieLaure

 Timothy Kelm, DC, is one of the clinicians at Realief Medical PA.
 Since 2007 (or, as he would put it, before you ever saw an advertisement for neuropathy therapy) he has worked with many patients with peripheral neuropathy.
 He also trains new clinicians for Biolyst LLC, a medical company working for solutions to peripheral nerve damage.
 He has presented at the University of Minnesota Gynecological Oncology Research Symposium and participated in Tier One research with neuropathy therapy for laser treatment for neuropathy in regards to symptom control.
 He also lectures in the US to patients on peripheral neuropathy and neuropathy relief.
-He can be reached at email@example.com or you can call his patient coordinator Amanda at 952-446-7424.
+He can be reached by contacting his patient coordinator via email, email@example.com or by phone 952-658-6354.